Khenwal-Sneha/Restful_APIs/README.md

 # Restful_APIs
 RESTful API Project Welcome to the RESTful API Project repository!
-This project serves as a fundamental example of building a RESTful API using Node.js, Express.js, and MySQL.
+This project serves as a fundamental example of building a RESTful API using Node.js, Express.js, MySQL and MongoDb.
 It is designed to provide a clear and practical introduction to the principles and practices of RESTful API development.

 Overview
 This project demonstrates how to create a simple RESTful API for managing a collection of users.
 It covers essential CRUD (Create, Read, Update, Delete) operations and showcases best practices for building scalable and maintainable APIs.